tecnickcom/rndpwd/README.md

 Flags:
--c, --charset="!#.0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz": Characters to use to generate a password -l, --length=16: Lenght of each password (number of characters or bytes) -q, --quantity=1: Number of passwords to generate
+-c, --charset="!#.0123456789@ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz": Characters to use to generate a password -l, --length=16: Length of each password (number of characters or bytes) -q, --quantity=1: Number of passwords to generate
 ```